mobizt/Firebase-ESP32/README.md

 Don't be confused with other Firebase Arduino libraries, this library has different working functions, the following examples provide the basic usages.

 [ESP32 | FLUTTER | FIREBASE - Temperature & Humidity Check App](https://www.youtube.com/watch?v=nVrACWPXi8g&feature=youtu.be)

-[ESP8266 (ESP32) with Firebase realtime database: IoT Controlled RGB LEDs](https://www.javacodegeeks.com/2019/07/esp8266-esp32-firebase-realtime-database-iot.html) <--- *There is some incorrect information in this article code, host in Firebase.begin should not contains http:// or https://

 [Serverless IoTs with Firebase Realtime Database and ESP32 - Part 1](https://medium.com/@vibrologic/serverless-iots-with-firebase-realtime-database-and-esp32-2d86eda06ff1)